rust-lang/book/nostarch/chapter07.md

 ### Privacy Examples

 Let’s look at a few more examples to get some practice.
-Create a new libary project and enter the code in Listing 7-5 into your new project’s `src/lib.rs`:
+Create a new library project and enter the code in Listing 7-5 into your new project’s `src/lib.rs`:

 Filename: src/lib.rs